 The ADA Coordinator shall determine the validity of the grievance based on a review of the written documentation provided.
 This shall include the request for accommodations, medical providers form, plan document, and any other documentation that is part of the disability file.
 If the grievance is deemed valid, the necessary modifications shall be made and the accommodations plan shall be re-written by the Disability Service Coordinator (and re-submitted to relevant faculty).
-If the grievance is deemed unmerited, the findings of the Disability Service Coordinator shall render a decision with in one week of receipt of the grievance.
+If the grievance is deemed unmerited, the findings of the Disability Service Coordinator will be upheld.
+The ADA Coordinator shall render a decision with in one week of receipt of the grievance.